86th Airlift Wing: 86th Tactical Fighter Wing

 In addition to serving as a central overflow hub for airlift traffic flying between the US and the Arabian Peninsula, Ramstein also established an intermediate engine repair facility for deployed F-16s, became a huge collection and distribution center for gulf-bound munitions, and on 15 January 1991, Ramstein AB's aeromedical staging facility activated a 150-bed hospital and blood transshipment center in Hangar 1.
 The hospital provided triage to its first patients from the Persian Gulf on the same day.
 Additionally, personnel from virtually every squadron augmented Air Force and Army units deployed to the gulf.

-With the end of Operation Desert Storm, the 86th TFW deployed to Turkey and supported operations in Southwest Asia to ensure that Iraq complied with treaty terms.
+With the end of Operation Desert Storm, the 86th TFW deployed to Turkey and patrolled the Iraqi No-Fly Zone(s).
 From 6 April 1991, when the operation began, until September 1993 when its commitment ended, the wing flew nearly 5,000 sorties over Iraq.
 526th TFS aircraft twice attacked Iraqi surface-to-air missile (SAM) sites in northern Iraq.
 For its participation in Provide Comfort, the 86th TFW received credit in a Joint Meritorious Unit Award, though the award did little to placate the wing personnel who felt they had "missed" the war.

 On 1 May 1991, the 86th TFW was redesigned the 86th Fighter Wing and underwent a complete change in its organizational structure as a test base for the USAFE Corona South wing reorganization program, an effort to "flatten" command lines and consolidate span of control.
 Ramstein's 316th Air Division and 377th Combat Support Wing were inactivated and all of their former functions placed under the operational control of the 86th Fighter Wing.
 The lessons learned at Ramstein applied to other units Air Force-wide as they converted to the new organizational structure.